Zarman-oss/React-props-practice/README.md

 - `useReducer` for more complex state management
 - `useMemo` for optimizing performance
 - `useCallback` for optimizing function references
-- `custom hooks` for reusing logic across components/
+- `custom hooks` for reusing logic across components

 ## Getting Started